nxnom/nxnom.github.io/_posts/2023-08-14-optimize-3hr-battery-life-to-8hr-in-my-debian-laptop.md

 ---

-After installing debian on my laptop, I found that my laptop battery last only 3-4hr eventhough in windows it can last 7-10hr.
+After installing debian on my laptop, I found that my laptop battery last only 3-4hr even though in windows it can last 7-10hr.
 So I decided to optimize my laptop battery life.

 > See my previous post [Install debian on lenovo ideapad 5 pro 16ARH7](/articles/install-debian-on-lenovo-ideapad-5-pro-16arh7) for more information about my laptop.